 Phys 1.
-PHYSICS I. 31/2 credits.
+PHYSICS I. 4 credits.

 This course deals with the study of elementary mechanics.
 Emphasis is placed on the fundamental concepts and laws of mechanics, especially the conservation laws.
-Topics discussed are: scalar and vector quantities of mechanics; rectilinear, circular and simple harmonic motion; equilibrium and Newton's laws of motion; work, energy, momentum, and the conservation laws.
+Topics discussed are: scalar and vector quantities of mechanics; rectilinear, and circular motion; equilibrium and Newton's laws of motion; work, energy, momentum; the conservation laws; and elements of heat.
 Correlated experiments and computations run concurrently with lectures and recitations.